 RoHS 3 (EU 2015/863) expands the list of prohibited substances from six to ten by adding four new types of phthalates.
 This directive has been adopted by the EU legislature and came into full force on the 22nd of July 2019 with a special provision for medical devices until 2021 (see below for details).
 The final list of substance is as follows:

 - Mercury (0.1 %)

 - Cadmium (0.01 %)

 - Butyl benzyl phthalate (BBP) (0.1 %)

 - Diisobutyl phthalate (DIBP) (0.1 %)

-The 4 new members of the party are all phthalates that are used as plasticizers, and are thankfully already banned or restricted in many parts of the world.
+The 4 new members of the party that were added in RoHS 3 are all phthalates that are used as plasticizers, and are thankfully already banned or restricted in many parts of the world.
 DEHP accounts for a more than half of the plasticizer industry, for example making up 60% in the Asia Pacific market.
 It is also heavily prevalent in PVC, which for this reason and others is quickly becoming an unwise choice of plastics in the design of EEE.
 BBP is widely used in vinyl floor tiles, but can also be found in caulking and adhesives.
 DBP can also be used in adhesives and in inks.
-DIBP is used in making PMMA (commonly known as acrylic or plexiglass) plastic.
+DIBP is used in making PMMA (commonly known as acrylic or Plexiglas) plastic.

-Interestingly, medical devices once again have special rules:
+Interestingly, medical devices have special rules for these four substances: